gwastro/pycbc/docs/index.rst

     The deep analysis used to detect gravitational-wave sources in archival data.
     +++
-    Documentation may be out-of-data, please help us improve it!
+    Documentation may be out of data.
+Please help us improve it!

 .. card:: Detect Signals in association with GRBs
     :link:  pygrb